ibutaibeh/Wordle/README.md

 ## *References*
 >For more info about Wordle you can [click here](https://en.wikipedia.org/wiki/Wordle)

->you may download the game from [WordleTheGame](https://github.com/ibutaibeh/Wordle)
+>you may Access the game from [WordleTheGame](https://ibutaibeh.github.io/Wordle/)

+> for more info about the game codes and functions [Wordle The Game repos.](https://github.com/ibutaibeh/Wordle)

 ## What is Next?
 + QoL